tytydraco/yessleep/out/The_Shadows_Over_Lily.md

 "Mother?
 Open the window, please.
 It's so cold out in the woods."

 Tears started to flood my eyes.
 The air around me thickened and choked my lungs the longer I stared at her.
-Her neck was dripping some thick looking liquid and I felt like I could smell just a small bit of rot creeping through the dimly lot room.
+Her neck was dripping some thick looking liquid and I felt like I could smell just a small bit of rot creeping through the dimly lit room.

 I fumbled with my phone for a bit while she started tapping the window with her boney fingers, the sound of bone and decayed flesh drumming along glass.
 I took a picture of her macabre outline and started dialing 911.